 All Businesses Have Until Their Tax Deadline to Lower Taxes for Last Year

-You have until your business tax deadline to make a profit sharing contribution for the previous year.
-Your deadline will vary by your business type.
-Assuming you are on a fiscal calendar year, deadlines for 2019 are:
+You have until your business tax deadline to make a profit sharing contribution for the previous year; however, you will want to decide if you will make a profit share and the amount well in advance to coordinate with your provider (e.g. first part of January typically works).
+Your deadline to make the actual contribution will vary by your business type.
+Assuming you are on a fiscal calendar year, deadlines for 2020 are:

 |S - Corporation|